kognise/encryptico/README.md

 ### Deploying

-Specify what it takes to deploy your app.
+We're working on an easy way to deploy it.

 ## Further Reading / Useful Links